A BRIEF HISTORY OF WORTHING, WEST SUSSEX

 However during the Second World War 44 people died in Worthing as a result of air raids and 97 houses were destroyed.

 In the late 20th century Worthing continued to develop.
 Worthing Lido opened in 1959.
 Highdown Gardens were given to the council in 1967 and the Guildbourne Centre opened in 1974.
 A new library was built in Worthing in 1975.

 Davidson Leisure Centre opened in 1989 and Millennium Garden opened in 2000.
 Today Worthing is a flourishing town.
-Today the population of Worthing is 104,000.
+In 2020 the population of Worthing was 110,000.

 A timeline of Worthing